ingen0s/quantumfuse/Q-Resinator.md

     2. **Conditional Pulse:** Based on the measurement, the ESP32 would decide whether to send a pulse to the second quartz plate.

     3. **Perform X-Gate (if necessary):** If the measurement shows the control qubit is in the ∣1⟩ state, the ESP32 would command the AD9850 to send a precise RF pulse (a "pi-pulse") to the second plate, effectively flipping its state.

+CCD Measurement Setup: We would use a camera, like a Sony a7III, to capture the interference pattern from the interferometer.
+The lens would be removed to get the pattern directly on the CCD sensor.
+The camera would then stream the live video data to a computer, where a theoretical AI could be used to analyze the pattern to determine the quantum state.

 ### Final Implementation: Deutsch-Jozsa Algorithm